ankursoni/kubernetes-operator-roiergasias/cmd/machine-learning/README.md

 # where, <REPOSITORY> is the docker hub repository name or docker hub username, for e.g.,
 # docker push docker.io/ankursoni/roiergasias:latest
 ```
+> NOTE: Make sure you have changed the above mentioned docker hub repository as **private** because it contains your kaggle api key credentials

 ## Steps to create kubernetes secret for docker hub credentials (after pushing docker image to docker hub as mentioned above)
 ``` SH